-The performance of Global Navigation Satellite System (GNSS) receivers on Earth can be adversely affected by certain 'Space Weather' phenomena (whose occurrence is usually related to the 11-year solar cycle).
-Solar Cycle 24 peaked in 2014 and its effects continue to impact on GNSS positioning, especially precise GNSS positioning.
+The performance of Global Navigation Satellite System (GNSS) receivers on Earth can be adversely affected by certain ‘Space Weather’ phenomena (whose occurrence is usually related to the 11-year solar cycle).
+Solar Cycle 25 will peak in 2024/2025 and its effects will increasingly impact GNSS positioning, especially precise GNSS positioning.

 The following resources explain the phenomenon and mitigations that can be put in place to minimise the likelihood of scintillations interrupting operations.